TeddyBearKilla/Afterglow-Cursors-Recolored/README.md

 Enjoy!
 And many thanks to [coffeewasmyidea](https://github.com/coffeewasmyidea) for forking and adding the tutorial!

+## Installation (Windows)

+Download the Zip file of the color you prefer in the [Releases Alt Colors Catppuccin (Windows)](https://github.com/TeddyBearKilla/Afterglow-Cursors-Recolored/releases/tag/Windows-Catppuccin)

+Extract it anywhere.

+Right click `install.inf`

+Go to your mouse settings & change it.

+Enjoy!
+And many thanks to [Mojas84](https://github.com/Mojas84) for converting then to windows & [Ripley](https://github.com/ripl3yy) for test installing them on windows & helping me figure out the steps!

 ## Alternative Colors
 To install the alternative colors you MUST use the `install.sh`inside the folder of the color you want.